 Later that day I realized a dream and did a signing at Once Upon a Crime in south Minneapolis.

 I get to take a breath this week, but I jump back into the book-signing routine on Saturday, May 18.
-I’ll be in Hopkins MN at their annual Mainstreet Day street fair and festival on Main St. between about 7th and 12th Avenues.
-I’ll have a booth there, rain or shine, so stop by if you live in the west or south metro area or happen to be in the neighborhood that day.
+I’ll be in Hopkins MN at their annual Mainstreet Day street fair and festival.
+It’s held on Main St. between about 7th and 12th Avenues.
+I’ll have a booth there, rain or shine.
+Stop by if you live in the west or south metro area or happen to be in the neighborhood that day.
 The event runs from 9:00-4:00, so you’ll have plenty of time to track me down.

 See my Events and Appearances Page for all the details.